No Image

 कारितामेव भो तात पितृदेव नमोsस्तुते।।

-I am forever indebted to my parents who by performing deeds up to sustenance and made me a capable and ideal citizen of the country as well as capable of carrying worldly and otherworldly happiness and pleasures.
+I am forever indebted to my parents who by performing deeds up to sustenance made me a capable and ideal citizen of the country as well as capable of carrying worldly and otherworldly happiness and pleasures.
 The issue of bowing down to my parents saying that I am always indebted to them for their commitment comes up again and again in the scriptures.

 Related Posts